lgswa-25t2/milestone/latest/5-DesignDecisions.md

 # Design Decisions

-This section describes the key architectural strategies that guide our system design, along with their motivation and impact.
-The content is organized thematically—not by ID—for better readability.
+This document outlines the overall architectural strategy and key design principles of the system.
+The focus is on performance, resilence, availability, modifiability, extensibility and portability.

 ---